🔬 Myths About Salt: Is It Really That Bad?

 - Cheeses: Especially hard and brined varieties.

-- Canned goods: Vegetables, fish, meat.
+- Canned goods: Vegetables, fish, and meat.

 - Sauces: Ketchup, soy sauce, mayonnaise.
 A single tablespoon of soy sauce can contain up to half the daily recommended salt intake!